gantengjanuar/gantengjanuar.github.io/_pages/about.md

 ![hi](/images/hi-2.png){: .align-right width="300px"}
-🎓 I am a 12th grade student at SMKN 3 Depok.
+🎓 I am a Fresh Graduate from SMKN 3 Depok.

 👨🏻‍💻 My interest in IT is quite high, especially in the field of Cloud engineer and DevOps engineer.